-Georgia's Coastal Nonpoint Source Management Area comprises the first two tiers of counties that border the Atlantic Ocean.
+Georgia's Coastal Nonpoint Source Management Area is comprised of the first two tiers of counties that border the Atlantic Ocean.
 This 11-county area is also known as the Coastal Management Program Service Area and is synonymous with the area regulated by the Georgia Coastal Management Act.
 Counties include: Bryan, Brantley, Camden, Charlton, Chatham, Effingham, Glynn, Liberty, Long, McIntosh and Wayne.

-Coordination with Section 404 and/or Section 10 Permits
+Coordination with Section 404 Permits

-Applicants for a buffer variance under criterion (a) in Section 391-3-7-.04(2) of the DNR Rules on Georgia Department of Transportation Minimum Requirements and Buffer Variance Criteria, criterion (h) in Section 391-3-7-.05 of the DNR Rules on Buffer Variance Procedures and Criteria and criterion (h) in Section 391-3-7-.11 of the DNR Rules on Coastal Marshlands Buffer Variance Procedures and Criteria must also apply for and obtain a permit under Section 404 of the federal Water Pollution Control Act Amendment of 1972, 33 U.S.C.
-Section 1344 or Section 10 of the Rivers and Harbors Act of 1899 from the USACE.
-EPD will review such variance applications concurrently with the USACE's review of the permit application.
-Mitigation for the buffer variance may include mitigation required for the Section 404 and/or Section 10 permit(s) permit as well as mitigation required to address EPD's buffer variance rules.
+Applicants for a buffer variance under criterion (h) in Section 391-3-7-.05 of the DNR Rules on Buffer Variance Procedures and Criteria and (h) in Section 391-3-7-.11 of the DNR Rules on Coastal Marshlands Buffer Variance Procedures and Criteria must also apply for and obtain a federal Clean Water Act (CWA) Section 404 permit from the USACE.
+EPD will review such variance applications at the same time the USACE is reviewing the Section 404 application.
+Mitigation for the buffer variance may include mitigation required for the Section 404 permit as well as mitigation required to address EPD's buffer variance rules.